 Current project status:

-In July 2019, we conducted experimental sightability modeling flights with helicopters and drones.
+We conducted experimental sightability modeling flights with helicopters and drones.
 During August 26-29, 26 bucks and 21 fawns were captured with the aid of a helicopter and transported to a centrally located work-up area.
 We fitted 25 of these deer with GPS collars to allow us to monitor their subsequent movements.
 The helicopter crew was scheduled to catch deer for two additional days, but, Hurricane Dorian had a different plan.
 We first captured seven of the bucks in 2018, when they were fawns.
 We will intensively monitor movements of all GPS-collared deer and provide additional insight when possible.